Skip Navigation

 How malware impacts businesses

 Compromised data—particularly personally identifiable information (PII) and financial records—gives attackers tremendously valuable information that can be used to stage further attacks, allowing them to victimize more targets.
-This information could be used to develop highly targeted social engineering campaigns instigate business email compromise, identity theft, financial redirection, and fraud.
+This information could be used to develop highly targeted social engineering campaigns to instigate business email compromise, identity theft, financial redirection, and fraud.

 Yet these more “traditional” forms of malware have been eclipsed by a new variant almost entirely focused on financial extortion: ransomware.

-What is ransomware and how it works
+What is ransomware and how does it work?

-Ransomware takes what’s challenging about general malware—damaged IT systems, stolen data, and downtime—and refocuses it in service of a single, devastating goal: financial extortion.
-Ransomware is a form of a malware, and like the name suggests, it is designed to lock up data on a victim’s computer, offering to restore user access in exchange for a substantial payment.
-Ransomware attacks often feature some time-sensitive element to add further pressure to the extortion attempt, such as a threat to publicly expose information or delete intellectual property.
+Ransomware is a form of malware, and as the name suggests, it is designed to lock up data on a victim’s computer, offering to restore user access in exchange for a substantial payment.
+Ransomware attacks often feature some time-sensitive element to add further pressure to the extortion attempt, such as a threat to expose information or delete intellectual property.

-Ransomware’s focus is largely financial, and because ransomware toolkitscan be found and used by anyone, regardless of technical ability, the barrier to entry is low for cyber attackers—a major factor contributing to ransomware’s status as one of the most common cyber threats out there today.
-There are even digital marketplaces that offer Ransomware-as-a-Service (RaaS).
-Put simply, anyone with an internet connection looking to make a dollar can stage a ransomware attack with incredible ease.
+Ransomware’s focus is largely financial, and because ransomware toolkits can be found and used by anyone, regardless of technical ability, the barrier to entry is low for cybercriminals—a major factor contributing to ransomware’s status as one of the most common cyber threats out there today.

 A typical ransomware attack may look something like this: